 - Owners will also rip out fixtures and sell the appliances, even the kitchen cabinets.

-Further, people tend to believe banks are stupid or that banks do not understand the realities of real estate.
+Further, some people believe banks are stupid or that banks do not understand the realities of real estate.
 That's a misconception.
 Banks fully understand their actions.
 They hire asset managers from Yale and Harvard.
 It's the consumer who is often duped.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.